 T1D + T2D Perspectives on Hypoglycemia w/ Ginger + Taylor

 BT2: Thank you both for joining me today!
-Let’s talk about your unique experiences with hypoglycemia – Taylor, you live with Type 2 diabetes, and Ginger, you live with Type 1.
+Let’s talk about your unique experiences with hypoglycemia—Taylor, you live with type 2 diabetes (T2D), and Ginger, you live with type 1 diabetes (T1D).
 Would you mind sharing your experiences?

 Let’s talk about treating low blood sugar.
 Ginger, you mentioned a glucagon kit and we’ve mentioned things like Gvoke, BAQSIMI, other traditional glucagon kits.
 Can you both talk about the education you did or did not receive about low blood sugar?

 Taylor: This will probably give you a clue, but I have no idea what you just listed because my understanding was to drink some juice or some type of sugary drink.
 I usually, now I keep like the go packs of applesauce.
 Even when I was first diagnosed, my doctor said “here’s some metformin.
 You’re young.
 This will probably be all that you need.
 Cool.
 Here’s a pamphlet on all of it.”

 I’ve just now started seeing an endocrinologist, and I didn’t know I was supposed to.
 My primary care doctor has always been the one helping me to treat diabetes.
 But even then, I wasn’t told to keep something like that on hand.